 Audio Quality

-Now, one of the reasons why these Technic earbuds, particularly the NZ80s, are so huge is because they have an Ambience Control Chamber built-in, which apparently optimizes airflow.
-Additionally, the Air Z80 has 10mm drivers, while the Air Z60 Mark 2s have slightly reduced 8mm drivers.
-This is the main difference between these two pairs of Technics true wireless earbuds.
-Besides that, they offer basically the same audio support, including sport for LDAC and high-resolution audio.
+The Technic earbuds, especially the NZ80s, are large because they have an Ambience Control Chamber built-in for optimized airflow.
+Additionally, the Air Z80 has 10mm drivers, while the Air Z60 Mark 2s have slightly smaller 8mm drivers, which is their main difference.
+Otherwise, they offer similar audio support, including LDAC and high-resolution audio.

 Battery life